'Write-off' - it's the phrase no driver ever wants to hear. 😭

 And it's all based on the value of your car now, not what you paid for it.

-So if you've got an older car, and it's only worth £2,000, your insurer could declare it a write-off if fixing it costs £1,000.
+So if you've got an older car, and it's only worth £2,000, your insurer could declare it a write-off if fixing it would cost £1,000.

-Not all written off cars have to be destroyed.
-Only the really bad ones.
+Not all written off cars have to be destroyed, just the really serious ones.

-Because of that, people often prefer to keep hold of their write-offs and repair them.
-(More on that later.)
+Because of this, some drivers prefer to keep hold of their write-offs and repair them themselves.